Hussein Hasan: Biography

-Hussein belonged to the Rer Guled branch of the Eidagale and was a great grandson of the 1st Isaaq Sultan Guled Abdi.
+Husein belonged to the Rer Guled branch of the Eidagale and was a great-grandson of the 1st Isaaq Sultan Guled Abdi.

 War within the Eidagale

 Tensions were high between the Rer Guled and another subclan of Eidagale.
 Hussein urged his Rer Guled to continue their conflict.
 Standing against Hussein was a similarly skilled poet & warrior Hersi Absiyeh (Xirsi Cabsiye), a prominent member of the closely related Rer Abdi Bari who were warring with the Rer Guled.
 In response to this fighting Sultan Deria Hassan himself a member of the Rer Guled called for the regular shir or meeting of subclans where he would take council and advise on what decisions to make next for the Eidagale.
 Sultan Deria ruled that blood payment or mag was sufficient for both parties to exchange at the shir with the Rer Guled losing six and the Abdi Bari six as well.
 Hussein stood and recited a rousing gabay rejecting the decision.

 Sultan Deria responded by sending Hussein away to Berbera and then resuming the shir.
 Absiyeh was made to swear a solemn oath not to recite a gabay following the Sultan's decision but he could not resist, especially since Hussein was away.
 Hussein returned and lamented that he missed the occasion and the two other men (Deria & Absiyeh) prevailed that day.